 COMFORT, REFUGE, & TRUTH-TELLING: THE WHAT & WHY OF WIDOWHOOD WEDNESDAY

 “This weekly post on widowhood begins an overdue conversation.
 Half of all people in committed relationships will lose their spouse first; will be left to live solo.
 Almost everyone will be called on to console someone bereaved.

 "This is my attempt to speak the unspeakable, for all of us… to enable others to speak and listen.

 “I’ve been widowed twice.
 I am who I am in part because of loving, knowing, losing and grieving these two very different partners, each of whom left life under very different circumstances.

 "What understanding I have of grief (which I perceive as less an emotion than a tsunami-like force of nature) is provisional.
 And yet – I say this reluctantly – the experiences of widowhood and grieving are not without hope.
 Over time, even egregious, cruel losses and disorientations can reveal strange gifts.

 “Writing of her own widowhood, Joan Didion said, ‘Grief turns out to be a place none of us know until we reach it.’
-A journey for which few are ready, we each make our unique path as we walk it, in profound isolation.
-This is true, but side-by-side it is also true that others in ‘the club no one wants to join’ are walking their path; which means that no matter how it feels, we are not alone.
-Let us take, and give, comfort in telling our stories, and hearing those of others."
+It's a journey for which few are ready.
+We each make our unique path as we walk it, in isolation.

 --- Crescent Dragonwagon